 He began to expand his search around our home for “made in” labels.
 (Even his little brother got in on it.)
 They found places all over the globe.
-It was eye opening to find things from Indonesia, Brazil, Mexico, India, El Salvador, Vietnam, Philippines… from clothes to shampoo bottles we were living internationally without having stepped outside.
-(By the way, there were only 2-3 “Made in USA” labels found out of 20+ labels in our home.)
+It was eye opening to find things from Indonesia, Brazil, Mexico, India, El Salvador, Vietnam, Philippines… from clothes to shampoo bottles, we were living internationally without having stepped outside.
+(He found 3 “Made in USA” labels and 20+ international labels in our home.)

 Of course that lead us to locate each place on the globe,

 then to write down and tally our findings,